witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 #### Use Case

-Capture the name of the email and exclude the filter (+ character and string following it) and exclude the domain (@ character and string following it).
+Capture the content of each line without the extra whitespace.

 task		| text															| capture
 ------- | --------------------------------- | --------
 capture	|						The quick brown fox...	|	The quick brown fox... capture |	   jumped over the lazy dog.			| jumped over the lazy dog.

+> The additional leading and trailing whitespace is not deteced by markdown.

 #### My Solution